 - Ink stains on clothes from ink that is not water soluble will not come out with soap and water.
-So, nail polish to the rescue!
-Wet a cotton ball with nail polish remover and use it to soak and dab at the offending ink stain.
+So, nail polish remover to the rescue!
+Wet a cotton ball with the remover and use it to soak and dab at the offending ink stain.
 Once the ink stains have been removed, you can wash the item with soap and water.
-I advise testing your garment for colorfastness in an inconspicuous area before you use nail polish remover on it.
+I advise testing your garment for colorfastness in an inconspicuous area before you use the remover on it.

 - Have you ever had an annoying price sticker stuck on a glass item you purchased?
 Just soak a cotton ball with nail polish remover, and hold it against the price sticker until it loosens easily from the glass.
 It’s much easier than trying to scrape it off!